-Phase II: Honors Courses: 8 credits (2-3 courses).
 The remaining courses required to complete the Honors Program will be selected from special offerings in the College core curriculum.
-Each semester, several courses will carry a designation of "H" to alert students who are in the Honors Program.
-In addition, those students who have obtained at least a 3.5 GPA may elect these courses.
-"H" courses will be offered by Divisions of Humanities, Science and Mathematics, and Social Sciences.
+Each semester, several courses will carry a designation of "H".
+"H" courses will be offered by the Divisions of Humanities, Natural Sciences, and Social Sciences.
 These courses will be designed to be academically rigorous and relevant to Honors Program goals.
 Courses with the "H" designation may be applied to the College core.
 Students will not be awarded credit for duplication of courses; for example, PSY 100 and PSY 100H.

-HON 050, Honors Thesis: This additional Honors Program elective, 2-4 credits, will be offered on an independent study basis and it is suggested that students take this in the junior or senior year.
-The thesis should address broad academic questions or themes relevant to the Honors Program.
-This Honors Program elective is open only to students who have successfully completed HON 101, 102, 103.
+HON 050 Honors Thesis (3-4 credits): This Honors Program elective, 3-4 credits, will be offered on an independent study basis.
+It is suggested that students take this in the junior or senior year.
+The thesis should address broad academic questions or themes relevant to the Honors Program objectives.
+This Honors Program elective is open only to students who have successfully completed Phase I of the Honors Program.